brunorijsman/rift-python/doc/deviations.md

 ## Rules for accepting a received LIE message

-Section 4.2.2 contains 8 bullet points that specify the conditions for accepting a received LIE message and estabilishing a three-way adjacency.
+Section 4.2.2 contains 8 bullet points that specify the conditions for accepting a received LIE message and establishing a three-way adjacency.

 Section B.1.4 also contains rules for accepting a received LIE message and establishing a three-way adjacency.